Israel resists US pressure to pause the war to allow more aid to Gaza, wants hostages back first

 Twenty-four Israeli soldiers have been killed in Gaza since the start of the ground operation.

-The toll is likely to rise dramatically: Israeli military officials said Friday their forces have encircled densely built-up Gaza City and began Friday to launch targeted attacks within the city on militant cells.
+The toll is likely to rise dramatically.
+Israeli military officials said their forces have encircled densely built-up Gaza City and began Friday to launch targeted attacks within the city on militant cells.

 The military said its troops have killed numerous Hamas militants exiting tunnels.
 Footage released by the military showed soldiers and tanks advancing toward bombed out buildings.

 Israel has repeatedly told residents of Gaza's north to evacuate to the south for greater safety.
-But many have been unable to leave or stay fearing continued airstrikes in the south – especially with Israeli forces on the main roads heading south.
+But many have been unable to leave or stay fearing continued airstrikes in the south.

 The military on Thursday told residents to evacuate the Shati refugee camp on Gaza City’s edge.
-On Friday, shells hit a convoy of evacuees on the coastal road they were told to use, killing roughly a dozen people, doctors said.
-Footage from the road showed dead bodies of children encrusted with blood laying in the sand.
+On Friday, shells hit a convoy of evacuees on the coastal road they were told to use, killing around a dozen people, doctors said.
+Footage from the road showed dead children lying in the sand.

+Further south, workers pulled 17 bodies from the rubble of a building leveled by a strike in Khan Younis, witnesses said.
+AP images showed rescuers digging with bare hands to save someone completely buried, with one arm protruding from the wreckage.
+At a hospital, a crying man held up the dead body of a small girl whose lower limbs appeared to be missing.

 In the occupied West Bank overnight, Israeli forces killed seven Palestinians in different places and arrested many more, according to the Israeli military and Palestinian health officials.